Azure/iotedge/doc/ModulePriority.md

 Here's an example of how to set the priorities of IoT Edge modules through Az CLI:

 Create a deployment manifest `deployment.json` JSON file that has your IoT Edge deployment specification.
-More information about the IoT Edge deployment manifest can be found [here][1].
+Please refer to [Learn how to deploy modules and establish routes in IoT Edge][1] for more information about the IoT Edge deployment manifest.

 The following sample deployment manifest illustrates how priority values of modules can be set: